 Develop and deepen your spirituality in a friendly group of like-minded open-hearted peers.

 Learn about its health benefits and how to support others in them.

 Achieve a national recognised qualification that will enhance your CV and work life.

-Gain a professional qualification to give person-centred and holistic spiritual support and pastoral care.
+- Gain a professional qualification to be a Spiritual Health Coach/Mentor, and give person-centred and holistic spiritual support.

 Set up an independent practice.

 - Work professionally or as a volunteer in multi-disciplinary teams e.g.: hospices, hospitals, schools, colleges, prisons, etc.

 - Integrate spiritual health into your current career.

 - Acquire practical strategies and concepts that can immediately be shared with others.